LuxBlaster: Give that rude driver behind you a taste of his high beam (Arduino)

 Even if you can't change lanes for a number of reasons, you would turn the rear view mirror up or down to avoid the nasty high beam reflection from behind your car.

-So just for fun, here's the dream gadget that would have given those crazy drivers a taste of their own medicine.
+So just for fun, here's the dream gadget that would have given those reckless drivers a taste of their own high-beam.
 Except that two wrongs could push cars off the road.
 Keep in mind the LuxBlaster can be annoying at best since the 230 Lumens of the 3W LED is no match for the disorienting power of a single 3000 Lumens xenon headlamp blasted back at you.

 THE LUXBLASTER HAS GENERATED INTENSE DISCUSSIONS ON ROAD SAFETY ON YOUTUBE, BUT THE QUESTIONS KEEP REPEATING SO I DECIDED IT'S BEST TO HAVE A LUXBLASTER FAQ PAGE ON MY BLOG WITH ANSWERS TO THOSE FREQUENT QUESTIONS.